Pfern/ADER17/README.md

 Identify learning outcomes (LO) for each unit:

-	* LO_1 - Understand NGS technologies and plan your experiment:
+	LO_1 - Understand NGS technologies and plan your experiment:
-		* LO_1.1 - List possibilities and limitations of NGS sequencing technologies
-		* LO_1.2 - Choose adequate sequencing for your biological question
-	* LO_2 - List steps in the analysis of RNA-Seq differential expression experiments
+		LO_1.1 - List possibilities and limitations of NGS sequencing technologies LO_1.2 - Choose adequate sequencing for your biological question LO_2 - List steps in the analysis of RNA-Seq differential expression experiments:
-		* QC of Raw Data;
+		- QC of Raw Data;
-		* Preprocessing of Raw Data (if needed);
+		- Preprocessing of Raw Data (if needed);
-		* Alignment of processed reads to reference genome;
+		- Alignment of processed reads to reference genome;
-		* QC of Aligments (optional);
+		- QC of Aligments (optional);
-		* Generate table of counts of genes/transcripts
+		- Generate table of counts of genes/transcripts
-		* QC of count table
+		- QC of count table
-		* Preprocessing of count table
+		- Preprocessing of count table
-		* Differential Analysis tests
+		- Differential Analysis tests
-		* Post-analysis: Functional Enrichment
+		- Post-analysis: Functional Enrichment
-	* LO_3 - Assess the general quality of the raw data from the sequencing facility
-		* LO_3.1 - NGS data (especially illumina) usually comes as fastq files
-		* LO_3.2 - Each sequencing read is represented as 4 lines of text which includes sequence and quality
-		* LO_3.3 - Use software like FastQC to process fastq files and produce QC reports
-		* LO_3.4 - Read QC reports of raw data to assess the general quality of data and presence of sequence bias
-	* LO.4 - Do simple processing operations in the raw data to improve its quality
-		* LO_4.1 - Use tools such as seqtk and trimmomatic to remove low quality bases from your reads
-		* LO_4.2 - Use tools such as cutadapt to remove adaptors and other artefactual sequences from your reads
+	LO_3 - Assess the general quality of the raw data from the sequencing facility LO_3.1 - NGS data (especially illumina) usually comes as fastq files LO_3.2 - Each sequencing read is represented as 4 lines of text which includes sequence and quality LO_3.3 - Use software like FastQC to process fastq files and produce QC reports LO_3.4 - Read QC reports of raw data to assess the general quality of data and presence of sequence bias LO.4 - Do simple processing operations in the raw data to improve its quality LO_4.1 - Use tools such as seqtk and trimmomatic to remove low quality bases from your reads LO_4.2 - Use tools such as cutadapt to remove adaptors and other artefactual sequences from your reads

 - Generate alignments of processed reads against a reference genome -- Sources of reference genomes: Ensembl; NCBI; (be wary of versions)